mechevarria/demo-nginx-angular/README.md

 >You can create a public registry with security scanning for free at [Quay.io](https://quay.io)

+>For the map to work you need a Mapbox api token.
+You can create an account for free at [Mapbox](https://www.mapbox.com/)

 * Build and push the image with this script.
+You will have to edit the quay.io registry endpoint for the push command to work
 ```bash
 docker-build.sh
 ```

 * Run the continer with this script
+> The `$MAPBOX_TOKEN` variable must be set for the map to work
 ```bash
 docker-run.sh
 ```